cataseven/Tradingview-Widget-Card/README.md

 2. Go to HACS > Frontend.
 3. Click the three dots in the top right corner and select **"Custom repositories"**.
 4. Add the repository URL, select the **"Lovelace"** category, and click "Add".
-5. Search for `TradingView Multi-Widget Card`, select it, and install.
+5. Search for `TradingView Widget Card`, select it, and install.
 6. Reload your interface when prompted.

 ### Manual Installation

-1. Download the `tradingview-multi-widget-card.js` file from the latest release of your project.
+1. Download the `tradingview-widget-card.js` file from the latest release of your project.
 2. Copy the file to your Home Assistant `config/www/` directory.
 3. In Home Assistant, go to **Settings > Dashboards**.
 4. Click the three dots in the top right and select **"Resources"**.
 5. Click **"Add Resource"** and enter the following:
-    * **URL:** `/local/tradingview-multi-widget-card.js`
+    * **URL:** `/local/tradingview-widget-card.js`
     * **Resource Type:** `JavaScript Module`
 6. Click **"Create"** and refresh your browser.